-The median monthly mortgage payment for U.S. homeowners is $1,030 according to the latest American Housing Survey from the U.S. Census Bureau.
+The mean or average monthly mortgage payment for U.S. homeowners is $1,487, according to the latest American Housing Survey from the U.S. Census Bureau.

 What Does Average Represent?

-Averages can get skewed by extremely high or low values, but the median gives a better representation of where the middle is for a broad range of homeowners.
+When figuring out a typical monthly mortgage payment, finding the median value can be more useful than finding the average value.
+Averages can get skewed by extremely high or low values.
+The median gives a better idea of where the middle is for a broad range of homeowners.

-National averages: Looking at averages from another data source, the 2017 National Profile of Home Buyers and Sellers shows a national median purchase price of $235,000 and a median down payment of 10 percent of the purchase price.
-With that information, you can calculate a loan size of $211,500.
+National averages: Looking at averages from another data source, the 2020 National Association of REALTORS Profile of Home Buyers and Sellers, shows a national median home price of $272,500.
+If we assume a down payment of 10% of the purchase price, we can calculate a loan size of $245,250.
 Applying current mortgage loan rates, you can estimate the following average monthly mortgage payments:

-First-time home buyers: The national averages include all homeowners, including those who have built up equity, worked their way up the pay scale and established high credit scores.
-Those individuals are more likely to take on larger loans and get approved for them.
+First-time homebuyers: The national averages include all homeowners, including those who have built up equity, worked their way up the pay scale and established high credit scores.
+Those folks are more likely to take on larger loans and get approved for them.

-First-time home buyers typically have fewer resources available and buy less expensive homes.
-According to the National Association of Realtors, first-timers bought houses valued at $182,500 and made 5 percent down payments.
+First-time homebuyers often have fewer resources available and buy less expensive homes, so let’s assume a purchase price of $200,000.
+According to the National Association of REALTORS, first-timers often make 7% down payments.
 Given that information, average payments would be:

-However, roughly one in five first-time home buyers made a down payment of more than 20 percent.
+However, putting down less than 20% means you'll likely need to pay mortgage insurance, and you pay more interest (among other things).
+Now, let’s assume a first-time homebuyer gets buys that less-expensive home and makes a down payment of 20%.
 That larger down payment helps bring down monthly mortgage payments substantially.
-Assuming a 20 percent down payment, the numbers would change:
+Assuming a 20% down payment, the numbers would change:

-Housing markets: The numbers above look at national median home prices.
+Housing markets: The numbers above look at national median reports.
 Your monthly mortgage payment will depend on the specifics of the market in which you buy.
-Coastal and city homes are typically more expensive, and in middle America, houses cost less.
+Coastal and city homes are typically more expensive.
+In middle America, houses cost less.
 Comparing your payment to a national average mortgage payment might not provide useful information.

-For example, Zillow reports that the median home price in San Diego, California is $586,000, which is far more than the national median.
-Even with a 20 percent down payment, the monthly payment on a 30-year loan at 4.1 percent would be $2,265.
+For example, Zillow reports that the median home price in San Diego is $808,608, which is far more than the national median.
+Even with a 20% down payment, the monthly payment on a 30-year loan at 3.29% would be $4,018.

 Mortgage Payment Components